Knabrostræde 3

 Knabrostræde 3 is a Neoclassical property located off the major shopping street Strøget in central Copenhagen, Denmark.
-The building was like many of the buildings in the street constructed in the years after the Copenhagen Fire of 1795 but owes its current appearance to a comprehensive renovation in 1826 and an adaption of the facade in 1859.
+The building was like many of the buildings in the street constructed in the years after the Copenhagen Fire of 1795 but owes its current appearance to a comprehensive renovation in 1826 and an adaptation of the facade in 1859.
 On its rear is a small, partly cobbled courtyard with a former warehouse (No. 3 A) and a rear wing (No. 3 B).
 No. 3 was listed on the Danish registry of protected buildings and places in 1950.
 Chateau Motel, one of Copenhagen's largest dance and night clubs, has been based in the rear wing since 2017.

 History

 The buildings at the site were destroyed in the Copenhagen Fire of 1795.
 The current building was in 1797 constructed for a sugar refinery simply known as Sukkerrafinaderiet (The Sugar Refinery).
 It was built on a property which continued all the way to Vimmelskaftet (now Knabrostræde 1).
 This large property was in the new cadastre of 1806 listed as Snaren's Quarter, No. 134.

 The sugar refinery's building was in 1825 sold off and separately listed as No. 134B.
 It was subsequently subject to a comprehensive renovation the following year.
 The naval officer Peter Norden Sølling (1758-1827), remembered for founding the charity Bombebøssen in Christianshavn, was among the residents in 1826.
 At the time of the 1840 census, No. 134B was home to a total of 27 people.
 These included the Supreme Court lawyer Carl Christian Birch Liebenberg.
 The other residents included first lieutenant and kammerjunker Frederik Christian Wichfeld, the widow of pharmacist in Frederikssund Carl Ludvig Becker and a grocer (urtekræmmer).
 The military officer Christian Carl Lundbye (1812-1873) resided in the building from 1851 to 1856.
 He would later serve as Minister of Defense from 1856 to 1859 and again from 1863 to 1864.